-#4) Schedules always have a good chance of going haywire, so don’t set expectations to the management from the test team of always being able to stretch themselves.
+#4) Schedules always have a good chance of going haywire, so don’t set expectations for the management from the test team of always being able to stretch themselves.

-“All work and no play makes Jack a dull boy” probably is a proverb most ideal suited to a test team as they are under a high risk of eventual burn out.
-Always have backups identified, so people can take sometime off when they feel like they want a break.
+“All work and no play makes Jack a dull boy” probably is a proverb most ideally suited to a test team as they are at a high risk of eventual burnout.
+Always have backups identified, so people can take some time off when they feel like they want a break.

 #5) Regular interlocks with the test team and management is essential to have the tasks and status of them in control.
 We’ll cover them more in detail in the next bullet.